-There are many myths and misconceptions about the differences between bookshelf-style studio monitors and Hi-Fi speakers.
-While on the surface they look the same visually, there is a huge difference in terms of the sound quality, input/output connectivity and their intended usage or application.
+There are many myths and misconceptions about the difference between Bookshelf-style Studio Monitors Speakers and Hi-Fi speakers.
+While on the surface they look the same visually, there is a huge difference; in terms of sound quality, input/output connectivity, and their intended usage or application.

-Studio monitors are designed for professional audio production in commercial or home studios, where accurate sound reproduction is crucial for mixing.
-Bookshelf-style high-fidelity speakers are designed for general purpose home listening with a focus on a pleasant audio listening experience, wider coverage area and higher sound output.
+Studio monitors are designed for professional audio production in commercial or home studios, where accurate sound reproduction is crucial for recording or mixing.
+They produce a flat frequency response to playback the audio recording exactly, as intended, minus any colouration to the sound.

-- Studio Monitors are known as reference monitors or near field monitors.
+|Studio Monitors (also known as reference monitors or near field monitors)

 Home Hi-Fi Speakers

-- Home Hi-Fi speakers are designed to enhance audio quality with rich bass, mids and high-frequency response.
+|Designed to enhance audio quality with rich bass, mids and high-frequency response.

-- They have a slightly coloured or brighter output which is aimed to make all your music and movies sound pleasant and exciting.
-In simple words, they are made for multipurpose listening in homes.
+|Have a slightly coloured or brighter output which is aimed to make all your music and movies sound pleasant and exciting.
+Best fit for multipurpose listening in homes.

-- They designed for louder playback with a focus on a wider throw and coverage.
+|These models are designed for louder playback with a focus on a wider throw and coverage.

 |They are mostly passive which means they require an external amplifier or receiver to reproduce sound.

-- Home Hi-Fi speakers usually sport binding post, banana plugs, pin plug or spade lugs as inputs connectors.
+|These models usually sport binding post, banana plugs, pin plug or spade lugs as input connectors.